 PEOs can also often grant extra perks to customers like access to 401(k), wellness programs, commuter benefits (transportation costs), and discounted gym memberships.
 These perks often lead to employees being healthier and happier.

 PEOs perform these functions and help provide access to benefits through a practice known as ‘co-employment.’
 This refers to a binding agreement between a PEO and a client about the sharing and allocation of certain types of tasks.
 As part of this contract, a company is responsible for managing its employees and for overseeing daily operations.
 This division of duties can help companies gradually reduce costs while increasing output.

 Small businesses can benefit from PEOs in four main ways:

-Saving Costs on Benefits
+Saving Costs On Employee Benefits

 Since PEOs’ co-employees are grouped with a client’s workers to create one big company, a given PEO can grant workers access to medical coverage and rates similar to those of a large organization.